andygrove/andygrove/README.md

 ### Hi there 👋

-I'm Andy Grove, a software engineer from the UK, but now living in Colorado.
+I'm Andy Grove, a software engineer specializing in distributed systems and query engines.
+I am the author of the book [How Query Engines Work](https://leanpub.com/how-query-engines-work).

 ### Work

-I work for NVIDIA where I contribute to the [RAPIDS Accelerator for Apache Spark](https://github.com/NVIDIA/spark-rapids), which is an open source plugin that provides GPU-acceleration.
+I work for NVIDIA where I contribute to the [RAPIDS Accelerator for Apache Spark](https://github.com/NVIDIA/spark-rapids), which is an open source plugin that provides GPU-acceleration for ETL workloads.

 ### Open Source